OneSignalDevelopers/unsubscribe-page-sample/README.md

 # Custom Email Unsubscribe Pages Sample

 This repository is a comprehensive guide for implementing custom email unsubscribe features using OneSignal's API.
-Aimed at developers, it provides two examples to demonstrate how you can provide users with a seamless and secure unsubscribe process.

-1. **Custom Unsubscribe Form**: This example uses a simple HTML form with a single "Unsubscribe" button.
-The form's `action` and `method` attributes are dynamically set using JavaScript, which constructs the appropriate OneSignal API endpoint based on URL query parameters.

-2. **Custom Unsubscribe Button**: Unlike the form-based approach, this example triggers the unsubscribe action directly via a button click.
-JavaScript adds a click event listener to the button, making a POST request to the OneSignal API endpoint for unsubscribing.

-Both examples are designed to be easily integrated into your existing projects and come with detailed explanations and code snippets to get you up and running quickly.
+Aimed at developers, it demonstrates how you can provide users with a seamless and secure unsubscribe process.
+The example is designed to be easily integrated into your existing projects and comes with detailed explanations and code snippets to get you up and running quickly.

 ## Usage